 - Hard Light: The Tengu's wings.

-- Honorary Aunt: Who turns out to be Tinker's real aunt.
+- Honorary Aunt: Lain, who turns out to also be Tinker's real aunt.

 - Honor Before Reason: Windwolf.

 - I Gave My Word: Tinker admits to herself she would have followed through.